firebase/firebase-admin-python/.github/CONTRIBUTING.md

 repository.
 This enables you to invoke pylint directly from the command line:

 ```
-pylint firebase
+pylint firebase_admin
 ```

 However, it is recommended that you use the [`lint.sh`](../lint.sh) bash script to invoke pylint.
-This script will run the linter on both `firebase` and the corresponding `tests` module.
+This script will run the linter on both `firebase_admin` and the corresponding `tests` module.
 It suprresses some of the noisy warnings that get generated when running pylint on test code.
 Note that by default `lint.sh` will only validate the locally modified source files.
 To validate all source files,